Krist Novoselic: “We Weren’t Just This Spooky, Heavy Gang. We Could Be Light, Too. Maybe That’s What Made Us Different”

 Krist’s interest in politics harks back to his discovery of punk’s libertarian principles at the age of 13, and precedes his time in Nirvana – the band he formed with his friend Kurt Cobain in 1987, and whose ideological outlook did much to change the attitudes of the so-called grunge generation.
 When Nirvana ended, following Kurt’s suicide in April 1994, Krist struggled to come to terms with his acute sense of loss.
 In that same year he formed Sweet 75 with Venezuela-born singer Yva Las Vegass, releasing one album before splitting in 2000.
 Then came the short-lived Eyes Adrift, dubbed a supergroup and featuring Meat Puppets legend Curt Kirkwood on guitar and vocals, and ex-Sublime drummer Bud Gaugh.
 Further collaborations include The No WTO Combo, the band he assembled with Dead Kennedys frontman Jello Biafra and Soundgarden guitarist Kim Thayil to play a one-off show in Seattle during the protest-strewn World Trade Organisation meeting in 1999, and a stint with his heroes Flipper, the San Francisco slo-core outfit with whom he made two albums in 2009.

-Today, the 53-year-old lives in Wahkiakum County, Washington, on his farm with his second wife, Darbury, and is the master of his local Grange – a social order designed to deal with local matters.
+Today, he lives in Wahkiakum County, Washington, on his farm with his second wife, Darbury, and is the master of his local Grange – a social order designed to deal with local matters.
 His involvement with Granger culture – which he describes as being “co-operative” and “anarchist in principle” – has led to the formation of Giants In The Trees.
 In the wake of the release of their self-titled debut – produced by Jack Endino and originally only available digitally, and latterly as a homemade, signed CD via the band’s site – the four-piece have already been labelled “forest grunge” due to their agrarian aesthetic, their rootsy, psychedelic sound and dark-hearted pop melodies.

 A self-confessed rock scholar and record nut, Krist cites the pastoral breadth of Led Zeppelin III, the dishevelled glory of Flipper’s Generic, the mischievous sensuality of Madonna’s Like A Virgin, and the psych-pop magnificence of Jefferson Airplane’s 1967 long-player, Surrealistic Pillow, as touchstones for his current band.
 Oh, and there’s Nevermind, too…